Updated 09/03/2025

 5.

-An institution may use the approaches referred to in point (a) or (b) of paragraph 1 only where the CIU meets all the conditions set out in Article 132(3) and point (a) of Article 132(4).
+An institution may use the approaches referred to in paragraph 1 only where the CIU meets all of the conditions set out in Article 132(3).
+Where the CIU does not meet all of the conditions set out in Article 132(3), the institution shall assign its positions in that CIU to the non-trading book.